JordiCondom/CarbonFootprintCalculator/README.md

 # Carbon Footprint Calculator
-This project develops a carbon footprint questionnaire, calcu- lator, and tracking system using big data technologies taught in the Big Data Technologies course at the University of Trento.
+This project develops a carbon footprint questionnaire, calculator, and tracking system using big data technologies taught in the Big Data Technologies course at the University of Trento.
 The questionnaire assesses carbon emissions across various activities, while the calculator generates accurate estimations.
-Real-time data tracking enables personalized recommendations to reduce carbon footprints, and carbon offsetting recommendations support environmental mitiga- tion.
-The project offers a comprehensive solution for assess- ing, managing, and mitigating carbon footprints, applying big data technologies to promote sustainability and eco-friendly practices.
+Real-time data tracking enables personalized recommendations to reduce carbon footprints, and carbon offsetting recommendations support environmental mitigation.
+The project offers a comprehensive solution for assessing, managing, and mitigating carbon footprints, applying big data technologies to promote sustainability and eco-friendly practices.

 # **Execution**

 As a first step, we have to set up the technologies with docker.
-In this case, worker refers to the ammount of workers Citus users for PostgreSQL, 2 by default:
+In this case, worker refers to the ammount of workers Citus users for PostgreSQL, 2 by default.
+Important to notice ports 5432 and 6379 must be free of use before running Docker.
 ```
 docker-compose -p citus up --scale worker=2
 ```